-We know nutrient needs are elevated throughout pregnancy, and we often hear that mamas-to-be need additional protein.
+We know nutrient needs are elevated throughout pregnancy, and we often hear that moms-to-be need additional protein.
 But estimates for how much more you need aren’t exactly clear.
 So we’re taking a look at what we know: what are the current recommendations and what new research exists around optimal protein needs in pregnancy that might cause us to rethink recommendations?

 The importance of protein in pregnancy